saucelabs/sauce-docs/docs/web-apps/automated-testing/testcafe.md

 ## Limitations

 :::caution Special Characters in Test Names
-We recommend sticking to plain English when it comes to naming tests.
-Your tests are not guaranteed to run or their artifacts be visible in our platform should they contain any special characters, like umlauts, accents etc.
+We recommend that you avoid the use of special characters when naming your tests.
+If your test name contains any special characters, your test may not run or its artifacts may not be visible in our platform.
 :::